ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-6-3.md

-# Techniques for Facilitating Group Decision-Making Using Network Science and Complexity Theory

 In today's complex and interconnected world, group decision-making plays a crucial role in various domains such as business, politics, and social organizations.
 However, making effective decisions as a group can be challenging due to the inherent complexity involved.
 This chapter explores techniques derived from network science and complexity theory that can facilitate and enhance group decision-making processes.